 Lemon ice box pie is the lemon version of key lime pie – with a small but important twist.
 On a hot, sticky Southern summer day, lemon ice box pie always beats out its key lime cousin because lemon ice box pie is served frozen!
 I made my lemon ice box pie as jumbo cupcakes, ripe for sharing on the porch swing with a tall glass of sweet tea.

 Rather than the traditional graham cracker crust, these lemon ice box pie cupcakes have a lavender benne seed shortbread crust.
 The lavender is almost undetectable unless you are looking for it.
-However, it adds a complex floral note that makes the cupcakes seem extra-special – even if you can’t put your finger on why.
+However, it adds a floral note that makes the jumbo cupcakes seem extra-special – even if you can’t put your finger on why.

 I topped the lemon ice box pie cupcakes with the biggest blackberries that I’ve ever seen and some lemon basil picked right off of the plant.
-Think of the top of your lemon ice box pie cupcakes as a palette.
+Think of the top of your lemon ice box pie jumbo cupcakes as a palette.
 There’s tons of room up there for whatever fresh fruit you can find!
-If you are still looking for that perfect July 4th cupcake, lemon ice box cupcakes topped with red raspberries and blueberries would surely fit the bill.
+If you are still looking for that perfect July 4th cupcake, jumbo lemon ice box cupcakes topped with red raspberries and blueberries would surely fit the bill.

 My favorite quote about these cupcakes came from my new friend, Amy, who said, “These are stooopid!”
 You have to imagine her saying it with long Southern drawl on the “oooo” and you must realize that calling them “stooopid” was her utmost compliment!

 Why This Recipe Works

 Frozen desserts are perfect on a hot day, and the freshness of lemon really makes these cupcakes shine.
 (Check out my lemon cupcakes for another fresh dessert idea that isn’t served frozen.)